zilishen/documentation/content/nginx/admin-guide/basic-functionality/runtime-control.md

 description: Understand the NGINX processes that handle traffic, and how to control them at runtime.
 docs: DOCS-379
-title: Controlling NGINX Processes at Runtime
+title: Control NGINX Processes at Runtime
 toc: true
 weight: 100
 type: